AdaCore/spark2014/docs/ug/appendix.rst

 values (for example ``1.0``) which get rounded to their closest representable floating-point value, depending on the type used in the code.

-In mode ``prove``, the current version has the following limitations:

-   * It only accepts projects with a single object directory; it will stop with an error message if run on projects with more than one object directory.

-   * It uses the location of the top-level instantiation for all VCs in instances of generics.

 Using the option ``-gnatec=pragmas.adc`` as Default_Switch in a project file is not supported.
 Instead, use ``for Local_Configuration_Pragmas use "pragmas.adc";``.